RedBearLab/dfu-ota-for-blend/README.md

 6. Select the downloaded hex file and open it with nRF Toolbox.
 Click on the "SELECT DEVICE" button to select the device with DFU ability.
 Then click "Upload".

 7. After uploading, the sketch will run.
-Use the LightBlue app to send 0xFF to Blend Micro, it will jump to the DFU bootloader.
+Use our BLE Controller->Simple Chat app to send "DFU" to Blend Micro, it will jump to the DFU bootloader.

 8. You can download any other sketchs as Jump2DFU by nRF Toolbox.
 Just complie the sketch running on Blend Micro to generate the hex file and then follow step 5 and step 6.